AMWA-TV/info-004/docs/Example HOWTO.md

 reg-api-2._nmos-register._tcp.gplab.com.
 3600    IN SRV  20      10      80      rds2.gplab.com.
 ```

-TXT records providing information relevant to the IS-04 specification.
-A We also include priority information here as many DNS-SD clients ignore the priority and weight information in SRV records.
+We also provide `TXT` record for the both the primary and secondary RDS servers, with information relevant to the IS-04 specification.
+We also include priority information here as many DNS-SD clients ignore the priority and weight information in `SRV` records.

 ```
 ; Additional metadata relevant to the IS-04 specification.